-Now that you have a local version, navigate to the subdirectory readers and create a text file named as your GitHub username (Fig. 4D).
+After making the edits you want, you can add, commit, and Now that you have a local version, navigate to the subdirectory readers and create a text file named as your GitHub username (Figure 4D).

+'''

+$ cd git-for-science/readers

+'''

+'''

-- \$ cd git-for-science/readers - \$ touch username.txt
+$ touch username.txt

+'''

-Add and commit this new file (Fig. 4D), and then push the changes back to your remote repository on GitHub (Fig. 4E).
+Add and commit this new file (Figure 4D), and then push the changes back to your remote repository on GitHub (Figure 34E).

+'''

-- \$ git add username.txt
+$ git add username.txt

+'''

+'''

-- \$ git commit -m "Add username to directory of readers."
+$ git commit -m "Add username to directory of readers."

+'''

+'''

-- \$ git push origin master
+$ git push origin master

+'''

-Currently, the new file you created, readers/username.txt, only exists in your fork of git-for-science.
-To merge this file into the main repository, send a pull request using the GitHub interface (Pull request ->New pull request ->Create pull request; Fig. 4F; see help.github.com/articles/using-pull-requests).
-After the pull request is created, we can review your change and then merge it into the main repository.
-Although this process of forking a project's repository and issuing a pull request seems like a lot of work to contribute changes, this workflow gives the owner of a project control over what changes get incorporated into the code.
-You can have others contribute to your projects using the same workflow.
+Currentlythe typo is fixed, the new file you created, readers/username.txt, only exists in your fork of coolSUBSCRIPTNBprojectgit-for-science.
+To merge this change file into the main repositorythat is owned by the creator of the software, send a pull request using the GitHub interface (Pull request ->New pull request ->Create pull request; Figure 4F).
+After the pull request is created, the owner of the original repository we can review your change - If she approves of the change, she can and then merge it into the main repository.
+Although this process of forking a project's repository and issuing a pull request seems like a lot of work to contribute changes, this workflow gives the owner of the a project control over what changes get incorporated into the code.
+You can have others contribute to your projects using the same workflow(Figure ??).